 Dairy Free Ranch Dressing is rich and creamy and simple to make.
-Fun and creative then use it on tacos, appetizers, salads and as a dip.
+So fun and creative then use it on tacos, appetizers, salads, as a dip and so much more.

 Whether it is the beginning of a new year or hovering around the holidays I am always trying to be my best self.
 One of the ways I can do this is by improving the way I eat.
 Do you know you can have a plant based ranch dressing with just a speck of the fats as the original?
 It’s true!